ankit-rathi/AR-Talks/CPC/EU_Job_Prep.md

 **Cover letters:**
 Multi-page or heavily customized cover letters are considered a waste of time by HR.
 A **simple 2–3 line summary note** attached to the application is sufficient.

+> **Updated note:** For senior roles, a **2–3 line tailored note** that names the specific role, one matching achievement, and one domain overlap works best.
+Example: *"I'm applying for the Senior Data Engineer (Fintech) role.
+I've spent 20+ years building cloud-native data platforms and data quality frameworks — most recently OBDQ at NatWest.
+My fintech experience at Diebold Nixdorf and my work enabling data science workflows map directly to your fraud-prevention data foundation."*

 ---

 ## 3. The Multi-Stage Interview Process